lucatume/wp-browser/docs/src/content/v3/configuration.md

-## Initializing wp-browser
+---
+title: Configuration
+---

 While wp-browser can be configured manually creating each file the fastest way to bootstrap its configuration is by using its initialization template.

-Throughout the steps below I will use the WordPress setup [I've prepared before](setting-up-minimum-wordpress-installation.md)
-From the root folder of the project, `/Users/luca/Sites/wordpress/wp-content/plugins/acme-plugin` in the example, run the command:
+Throughout the steps below I will use the WordPress setup [I've prepared before](setting-up-minimum-wordpress-installation) From the root folder of the project, `/Users/luca/Sites/wordpress/wp-content/plugins/acme-plugin` in the example, run the command:

 ```bash